 Government-by-Government Assessments: Pakistan

-- subjecting the intelligence agencies’ budgets to parliamentary or other civilian oversight.
+- Subjecting the military and intelligence agencies’ budgets to parliamentary or civilian public oversight.